 History of the Juvenile Justice System

 The legal concept of juvenile status, like the concept of childhood itself, is relatively new.
 The juvenile court system was established in the United States a little more than a century ago, with the first court appearing in Illinois in 1899.
-Prior to that time, children and youth were seen as "miniature adults" and thus tried and punished as adults.
-But advances in the understanding of child development and the push for a more compassionate approach changed all of that.
+Before that time, children and youth were seen as "miniature adults" and thus tried and punished as adults.
+But advances in the understanding of child development and the push for a more compassionate approach changed that idea.

 Mass Immigration and Indigent Children

 During the progressive era, which occurred between 1880 and 1920, social conditions in the United States were characterized by large waves of immigration and a dramatic increase in urbanization.
 As a direct result, hundreds of indigent children wandered the streets, and many became involved in criminal activity.

 Initially, children who were convicted of crimes were housed with adult criminals.
 Social activists, lawmakers, and other officials soon realized that children institutionalized with adults were learning adult criminal behaviors and were exiting those institutions ready for criminal careers.
 Because of this negative influence, federal and state governments developed separate juvenile court systems and accompanying correctional institutions.

 But even today, minors charged with certain juvenile offenses (such as murder) may be transferred to adult courts in many states.

 Emergence of the Juvenile Justice System